bjaegerthomas/Weather-app/README.md

   ## Description
   This program allows you to check the weather in a user provided city as well as keep a continually updated search history based on user input.

+  Starter Code was provided for this application with portions left out in regards to API calls amnd routes which I was then required to fill in.

   ## Installation
   Because this a web specific program that uses an API from Open Weather (https://openweathermap.org/forecast5) you will be able to clone the repo: